Dollar rises as risk appetite tempered by rising COVID-19 cases in U.S.

 By Elizabeth Howcroft

-LONDON, July 3 (Reuters) - The dollar edged up on Friday and currency traders' risk appetite was boosted only slightly by better-than-expected jobs data in the United States, as surging coronavirus cases continued to taper market optimism.
+LONDON, July 3 (Reuters) - The dollar edged up on Friday but was set for its biggest weekly fall since the start of June, as a sentiment boost from better-than-expected jobs data in the United States was tempered by surging coronavirus cases.

-U.S. payrolls surged on Thursday but the reaction in currencies was limited.
+The U.S. Labor Department said on Thursday that payrolls surged in June but the reaction in currencies was limited.
 Even after two months of job recovery from May, the U.S. economy has regained just over a third of an historic plunge of 20.787 million jobs lost in April.

 Broader market sentiment improved as Asian shares rallied to a four-month high overnight following a brisk pickup in Chinese service sector activity.

-Against a basket of currencies, the dollar rose less than 0.1%, to 97.289 at 0948 GMT =USD.
-It is still on track for its biggest weekly fall since the first week of June.
+Against a basket of currencies, the dollar rose less than 0.1%, to 97.249 at 1353 GMT =USD.
+Friday saw its biggest daily gains this week but it is still on track for its biggest weekly fall since the first week of June.

 "In a week characterized by dropping FX volatility, the dollar looks to be re-establishing a gentle bear-trend as equities keep showing complacency to grim contagion news," FX strategists at ING wrote in a note to clients.